Model the future. Explore the trade-offs and what-if’s.

 Both of our calculators are supplemented with detailed user manuals.
 The Gold user manual is so extensive that it may enlighten you on many key areas of retirement planning even if you don’t actually use the tool!

-The Pralana Retirement Calculator Forum is coming on-line in 2021 so users can help each other and share best practices.
+The Pralana Retirement Calculator Forum enables users to help each other and share best practices.
 Further, the Pralana developer is always available for support.

 Pralana’s Gold retirement calculator is a fully integrated, high-fidelity personal financial model